Historic Cemeteries of New Orleans: Funerary architecture of J. N. B. de Pouilly

 French architect Jacques Nicolas Bussière de Pouilly arrived in New Orleans in 1833.
 He is reputed to have studied at the École des Beaux-Arts.
 By the time of his arrival in New Orleans, the city had transformed from a colonial outpost to a thriving metropolis in the United States.
 He brought with him to the new city a variety of Parisian architectural styles which were of considerable appeal to local citizens.

 De Pouilly's first major architectural project was the New Orleans Exchange Hotel in the French Quarter, which he obtained by winning a competition in 1835.
 By the time the hotel opened in 1838, de Pouilly earned a significant reputation in the city.
 He then completed a variety of residential and commercial projects in the city.
 During this time period, de Pouilly acquired partial ownership in a granite and marble yard near the St. Louis Cemeteries.
 He also began a productive collaboration with New Orleans builder Ernest Goudchaux which facilitated many of de Pouilly's projects.

 De Pouilly's first significant cemetery project came when New Orleans merchant Alexandre Grailhe commissioned de Pouilly to design an elaborate Egyptian revival family tomb in St. Louis Cemetery No. 2.
 Construction of this tomb commenced in 1850.
 A series of other cemetery projects followed for de Pouilly, mostly at the St. Louis Cemetery No. 2 and mostly for local people of considerable financial means.
 His designs were heavily influenced by the architecture found in the Parisian cemetery Père Lachaise.

 De Pouilly's reputation as an architect was damaged by two incidents concerning his projects.
 He had undertaken a reconstruction of the St. Louis Cathedral.
 However, in 1850, the central tower collapsed, damaging the roof and walls.
 De Pouilly had also renovated the Orleans Theatre in 1845.
 In 1854, the theatre collapsed, killing several people and injuring approximately forty others.
 While the responsibility for the incidents was shared with the builders, de Pouilly's reputation was sufficiently reduced that he specialized in cemetery projects thereafter.

 Following the two incidents, de Pouilly had a productive period of tomb design for New Orleans cemeteries, emphasizing projects for wealthy families and also for benevolent organizations.
-To achieve designs suitable for his clients, de Pouilly made use of carved marble and granite, molded plaster, and cast-iron railings, all in styles that often carried historic significants or symbolism.
+To achieve designs suitable for his clients, de Pouilly made use of carved marble and granite, molded plaster, and cast-iron railings, all in styles that often carried historic significance or symbolism.
 He, at times during this period of his career, taught drawing at Audubon College.
 De Pouilly remained active in tomb design until his death in 1875.

 Florville Foy was a free man of color who was frequently commissioned to build De Pouilly's tomb designs through much of the nineteenth century in New Orleans.
 He built a successful business as a marble cutter and sculptor to serve funerary needs.

 De Pouilly documented some of his projects in sketchbooks, at least one of which is maintained by the Historic New Orleans Collection.